MMK21Hub/core-watcher/README.md

-# Core watcher
+# Core Watcher

-> A Rust tool that watches your CPU cores (and other system metrics!) and exports them to Prometheus
+A Rust tool that watches your Linux system's CPU cores (and other system metrics!) and exports them to Prometheus.

 ## Screenshots

 ![An overview of the metrics, rendered in Grafana](assets/overview_metrics.png)

 ## Running locally

+Only Linux is supported.

 ### Installing dependencies